 Valid for Replicat for SQL Server.

-Configures Replicat to use ODBC to perform DML operations.
-The default is to use OLE DB.
+Configures Replicat to use ODBC to perform DML operations if using the SQL Server Native Client 11.0 driver.
+This parameter has no effect when using the SQL Server ODBC drivers.
 USEODBC cannot be used in conjunction with USEREPLICATIONUSER and will cause the Replicat to abend.